WastedAccounts/goodadvice/README.md

 Welcome to thisisgoodadvice.com - A README

-0.0.9y Change log
+0.0.9 Change log
-9y changes:
-    bug fixes
 Added user created workouts
     Use "Write Your Own Workout" link on homepage
     Or copy and edit today's WOD with the "Create" link on the WOD page

 Share a workout with friends.
     Link at bottom will take you toa page that create a URL you can share Friends don't need to be logged in or have an accounts to see the workout.
+0.0.9x Change log:
+bug fixes

 goodadvice is a fitness tracking app